walimorris/Payup/README.md

 **NOTICE**: This is my first, small, C programming project after a few weeks of self study.
 I wanted to put the things I've learned to the test.
 I'm still getting the hang of C, although I do enjoy using it as a programming lanaguage.
 It can be really tricky at times.
+For this, I wanted a general understanding of C syntax and overall procedural approach to programming.
+Pointers are still quite tricky, but I think this will help bridge skills as I prepare for a Java programming class this winter semester.
+As for pointers, I'll work on it!
 There is also a small Bash and Python script to automate a few processes for this program.
 Getting the hang of Bash was more exciting than I thought it would be, it's actually a pretty bashful :grinning: language and allows a great amount of expression which I thought would be perfect for what it's used for.
+This is the first Bash script I've ever written, so don't be too harsh, or do.
+It's cool either way.
+I, mostly, learned some basics of Bash scripts in a few days in order to make this program a little bit more proficient and easy to use.
+Time well spent.
-I expanded this program with Python to format the desktop notification, which completes its role well.
+Lastly, I expanded this program with Python to format the desktop notification, which completes its role well.
 This project is not fully complete and will be something I update as I learn more about utilizing the Linux command line, and the languages I've used in this project.

 **ADDITIONS**: There's a lot to be updated to make this project exactly as I want it.
 My goal is to make this project easy to use, if anyone other than myself happens to use Payup.
+One large goal is to incorporate a small portion of the script to automate setting up crontab to run this program better.
 Please refer to the issues page for more details.

 "They" say, in the beginning, to make things that you can use daily.
 So, here it is, a